When is the National Day of Egypt celebrated?

-Egypt gained nominal independence from the British in 1922, and signed the Anglo-Egyptian treaty in 1936 that allowed the British to retain their troops in the Suez Canal region.
-After the Second World War the Egyptians tired to renegotiate the terms of the treaty as resentment against the continued British presence on the Egyptian soil and the disenchantment with the despotic, pro-British monarch, Farouk I, grew in the common people.
+Egypt gained nominal independence from the British in 1922 and signed the Anglo-Egyptian treaty in 1936 that allowed the British to retain their troops in the Suez Canal region.
+After the Second World War, the Egyptians tried to renegotiate the terms of the treaty as resentment against the continued British presence on Egyptian soil and the disenchantment with the despotic, pro-British monarch, Farouk I, grew in the common people.

-On July 23 each year, the people of Egypt memorialize the beginning of Egyptian Revolution that won them freedom from monarchy.
+On July 23 each year, the people of Egypt memorialize the beginning of the Egyptian Revolution that won them freedom from the monarchy.

 The Egyptian flag is a horizontal tricolor with bands of red, white, and black colors.
 While the uppermost stripe is red, the middle is white, and the lowermost is black.
-The Eagle of Saladin (Saladin was the first ruler of Egypt who founded Ayyubid dynasty) is the national emblem featured in the middle of the white band of the flag.
-The eagle, is a symbol of sovereignty, and is surrounded by a shield.
-It holds a spool on which Republic of Egypt is inscribed in Arabic.
+The Eagle of Saladin (Saladin was the first ruler of Egypt who founded the Ayyubid dynasty) is the national emblem featured in the middle of the white band of the flag.
+The eagle is a symbol of sovereignty and is surrounded by a shield.
+It holds a spool on which the Republic of Egypt is inscribed in Arabic.